KragWu/MuscleTracker/docs/BUILDNOTE.md

 https://stackoverflow.com/questions/31168014/pass-object-through-link-in-react-router (Question StackOverflow)

-I try this solution to the same problem of serialization, but without success, I think this solution is usefull to redirect in other website.
+I try this solution to the same problem of serialization, but without success, I think this solution is useful to redirect in other website.

 **NOTE:** To transmit data, we can use the primary class or a serializer to convert complicated data in primary class.